Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 - The project table model has a single project.
   **Inputs**: ?
-  **Outcome**
-- The test passes successfully and the mutants are killed:
+  **Outcome**: The test passes successfully and the mutants are killed:
   ![](./images/projectTableModel/fix/06_08.png)

 ## Mutant 9